AlainParadis/designschool/_topics/books-pinocchio.md

   </figcaption>
   </figure>

-  Remember, layers don't sync across documents unless you have content on them on master pages.
-When the master pages sync, the layers get created.
+  Remember, layers don't sync across documents unless you have content on them on parent pages.
+When the parent pages sync, the layers get created.

   #### Text Frames

-  Create a primary text frame on your master pages.
-Make sure you have one on each master.
-Thread them together on the master.
+  Create a primary text frame on your parent pages.
+Make sure you have one on each parent.
+Thread them together on the parent.
 When you import your text in the next steps, hold the Shift key.
 That will make the text thread onto all the pages.
 Cool, eh?

   ### Book Documents

-  Once your InDesign master document is ready with all the basic settings, we can duplicate it to have a total of seven files.
+  Once your InDesign parent document is ready with all the basic settings, we can duplicate it to have a total of seven files.
 See the image below.

   <div class="attentionbox shortcut">
     Close all InDesign documents.
 Go to the Finder, then hit cmd-D to duplicate the file until you have seven of them.